The Upper Level ISEE: What to Expect

 Verbal Reasoning

 The Verbal Reasoning section of the ISEE is primarily vocab based.
 There are both synonym and sentence completion questions.
 For the synonym question, students are given a word and then must choose the synonym for it out of 4 other word choices.
 For sentence completion questions, students must fill in one or two blanks in a sentence with the best word(3) among the answer choices.
-Students are given 20 minutes for 40 questions, so this section goes fast.

 Quantitative Reasoning

 There are two types of problems on the Quantitative Reasoning section of the Upper Level ISEE: word problems and quantitative comparisons.
 For quantitative comparison, students must determine which of the quantities in column A or B is greater, if they are equal, or if this cannot be determined from the information given.
-This section is 35 minutes long and there are 37 questions.

 Reading Comprehension

-The Reading Comprehension section of the Upper Level ISEE is 35 minutes long and consists of 6 passages, for a total of 36 questions.
 For each passage, students must answer a series of multiple choice questions, which will ask them to identify main and supporting ideas, draw inferences, and analyze the vocabulary, organization, tone, and figurative language used in the passage

 Mathematics Achievement

-The Mathematics Achievement section of the Upper Level ISEE is 40 minutes long with 47 questions.
 This section is less about reasoning and more about testing students on specific math concepts.
 Here are the broad content areas covered:

 - Numbers and Operations Algebra